 The program is jointly funded by the Advanced Studies Authority and by the faculty.

-An Idit scholar is funded at NIS 7,000 a month for four years, pending budgetary approval.
+An Idit scholar is funded at NIS 7,000 a month for four years, pending budgetary approval and supervisor contribution.
 This consists of NIS 5,000 stipend and NIS 2,000 paid for TA work.

 Included in the total funding amount NIS 15,000 is contributed by the student's advisor each year.